 My research interests include developing new methods for crystallization of biomolecules, new methods for detection of nanocrystals, and new methods for in situ X-ray data collection.
 My research lab is interested in developing new methods that combine crystallographic and spectroscopic approaches to answer fundamental questions about protein biochemistry, especially in proteins that contain metals.
 We are working to develop spectroscopic methods for single crystals (electron paramagnetic resonance, UV-visible microspectrophotometry, and energy dispersive X-ray spectroscopy for elemental analysis) to be used in parallel with crystallography.
-My lab is especially interested in investigating proteins that are important in neurodegenerative diseases.

 At the Crystallization Center, we provide high-throughput screening for biomolecules to determine initial crystallization conditions, working with scientists around the world (www.getacrystal.org).

 Software and scripting developed in the Bowman Lab are available on GitHub.

 The Bowman Lab welcomes members regardless of race, religion, gender identification, sexual orientation, age, or disability status.

 Ethan presented his poster at the 2020 SSRL/LCLS Users’ Meeting and received a poster award!